 Searing and Grilling with the Slow’n Sear

-During some direct cooking tests, I found that the Slow’n Sear produced a hotter grate than standard Weber charcoal baskets.
-However two baskets together creates a more usable hot zone and the temperature different is too subtle to make a real difference.
+During some direct cooking tests, I found that the Slow’n Sear produced a hotter cooking grate than standard Weber charcoal baskets.
+However, two baskets together create a more usable hot zone and the temperature difference is too subtle to make a real difference.
 I did notice, again, that the SNS will maintain the hot zone longer than baskets.
 I believe this is the result of the steel walls of the charcoal chamber.

 Slow’n Sear VS Smokenator

 I have never been a big fan of the Smokenator.
-It’s easy to use, but it doesn’t REALLLY do much to make the Weber better.
 Apply the same Smokenator method to a grill with banked coals or fire bricks and you’ll get the exact same results.
-With the Slow’n Sear, it’s a whole new ball game.
-The Slow’n Sear not only makes it EASY to smoke in your Weber kettle – it makes your Weber kettle a BETTER smoker.
+The Slow n Sear not only makes it EASY to smoke in your Weber kettle – it makes your Weber kettle a BETTER smoker and a better grill as well.
 The Slow’n’Sear water pan holds 1 quart (4 cups) of water, while the Smokenator holds 2 cups.
 The Smokenator banks coals against the side of your kettle, which WILL eventually damage the porcelain finish.
 The Slow’n’Sear protects your kettle from the coals and keeps the exterior surface cooler.
 The Slow’n’Sear can stay in your kettle all the time, which means you don’t need to worry about storing it (or hiding it from the wife.)
-The Smokenator needs to be removed and hidden because it’s ugly.
+The Smokenator needs to be removed and hidden because it’s ugly and pathetic.

 Slow’n’Sear, 3 – Smokenator, 0.